|Faculty of Arts & Science

 St. Michael’s College

-St. Michael’s College is rooted in a rich intellectual and Catholic tradition.
+St. Michael’s College is rooted in an intellectual Catholic tradition.
 At the same time, it welcomes students, staff and faculty from every faith and background.
-It actively seeks to build a community in which cultural and other differences are appreciated and celebrated.
+The College actively seeks to build a community in which cultural and other differences are appreciated and celebrated.

-Trinity College opened its doors as a university on Queen St. West in 1852, graduating students in Arts, Music, Medicine and Divinity; in 1904 it federated with the University of Toronto, building a near-replica of its original building when it opened on this campus in 1925.
-The College enrols approximately 1,800 students in Arts, Science and Commerce.
+Trinity College opened its doors as a university on Queen St. West in 1852, graduating students in Arts, Music, Medicine and Divinity; in 1904 it federated with the University of Toronto, building a near-replica of its original building when it opened on this campus.
+The College enrols approximately 1,800 students in Arts, Science, and Commerce.
+It has established interdisciplinary programs in Ethics, Society, and Law; Immunology; and International Relations.
+The College maintains particular library strengths in these areas as well as in English, History and Philosophy.

 E-mail address: firstname.lastname@example.org